With all the waning light of noonday dawn,

 She paces winter’s heartbeats with her own,

 And when the season’s song is fully sung,

-This 6.5' tall ,interior Alaska white spruce carving was weathered over about 14 years to get the grey patina that depicts a lone polar bear basking in the first faint rays of the arctic spring’s sunshine.
-I carved this sculpture in Fairbanks in 2001 alongside another: Polar Bear Sniffing at the Wind.
+This interior Alaska white spruce carving has been weathered over time and oiled to depict a lone polar bear basking in the first faint rays of the arctic spring’s sunshine.
+This 6.5’ sculpture was carved in Fairbanks in 2001 alongside another: Polar Bear Sniffing at the Wind.

 It reminds us of the fresh outlook spring carries with it and the fragile future this welcome sunshine brings to a warming arctic.